 6. Design an open space

 Natural Slate Effect Tiles are a stylish solution for a contemporary bathroom or wet room.
 If you love the idea of transforming your bathroom into a wet room, check out our guide to creating a wet room for all the tips and tricks.

 7. Create a design feature using house plants

-8. Add personality with a gallery wall
+8. Add personality in a modern bathroom with a gallery wall

 9. Opt for atmospheric lighting